The traditional retirement home rustle up in our minds isn’t a fantastic place. Constantly under scrutiny from

 Breaking the stigma

 One of the big things changing over recent years is the stigma the rest of Britain has about elderly people.
 Generations are shifting and that means we have a new and technically younger, but older group of elderly people, they all have different needs and cultural backgrounds to what we’re used to, which is why older retirement homes seem less interesting now.
 Elderly people have the same interest in sports, arts and entertainment that young people do, and it’s important not to look over that.
-This Guardian article expresses the need for elderly people to have attractive and interesting living spaces just like the rest of us.

 How to pay for these higher quality homes